logicalgraphs/crypto-n-rust/src/ch08/pnl/README.md

 ## Run

-1. copypasta your trades from yesterday.
-Do not include the last (totals) line.
+1. copypasta your trades from yesterday, include the last (totals) line.
 `pnl` expects CSV with headers: